Which off-white paint would you recommend for kitchen cupboards?

 Check articles for answers

 The Traditional Painter website has hundreds of how to articles on all things kitchen painting.
-All the content has been indexed by DuckDuckGo and the search bar at the top is by far the quickest way to find out if we have covered your question in an article.
+All the content has been indexed by DuckDuckGo.
+The search bar at the top is by far the quickest way to find out if we have covered your question in an article.
+Which off-white paint would you recommend for kitchen cupboards?
+It takes milliseconds to find a list of relevant answers we have written.

 You may or may not not know what or who DuckDuckGo is.
 Just think of DuckDuckGo as Google with principles!
-In this age of blatant user privacy violations and liberties being taken with our personal data, DDG do not track you around the internet.
+In this age of blatant user privacy violations and questionable use of personal data, DDG do not track you around the internet.
 Contrast that to searching with Google who use your search history to attempt to deliver adverts wherever you go online.

 Check forum for answers

 I set up a “Discourse” forum a few years ago.
 The aim was to make a resource that was more like a library than a builder’s break-time shack.
-That worked, thanks to readers and Traditional Painter members who have since contributed thousands of questions and answers around kitchen and furniture painting and general decorating.
-No flannel and lols, just straight info that anybody interested in painting to a high standard, regardless of experience, can make good use of.
-About 500 people a day seem to pass by to browse the tips and tricks and advice.
+That worked!
+Many thanks to readers and Traditional Painter members who have since contributed thousands of questions and answers relevant to kitchen and furniture painting and general decorating.
+No flannel and lols, just straight info.
+It is a great resource for anybody with an interest in painting to a high standard, regardless of experience.
+People who pass by to browse the tips and tricks and advice read about 500 pages a day.
 Forum is here

 If you haven’t come across Discourse, it is Open Source forum software that is very different to the norm.
-All threads are listed chronologically so you can easily keep up with a thread you started or have contributed to.
+All threads are in chronological order so you can easily keep up with a thread you started or have contributed to.
 To find a topic that interests you, the search function is brilliant.
 And loads more user friendly features

+Thanks for reading Which off-white paint would you recommend for kitchen cupboards?
+That’s one question among thousands we receive from readers.
 If you have a question, please search this site first for relevant articles, or go to the forum.
-But if your question is not quite addressed and you don’t feel like signing up to the forum to ask one question, you can always email me.
+Where you don’t feel like signing up to the forum to ask a question, you can always email me.

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.